luffykesh/ByteIOStream/README.md

 4. ### bool seek(int count);
 	Move the read position ahead or back.
-	Positive count skips the bytes, and negative count makes `count` bytes available to read again.
+	Positive count skips `count` number of bytes, and negative count makes `count` bytes available to read again.

+	Returns true on success else false.
 	**Backward movement is possible only if the source is a buffer.**
-	Returns true on success else false.

     **Note: Only one input source is supported.
 Adding another, will discard the older source.**